Get E-Book

 boot.mjs runs after env-file loading.
 If .env defines APP_MODE=local, the preload can read it from process.env.APP_MODE.

-That ordering makes env files viable for local instrumentation toggles, test setup, and small bootstrap switches.
-It also makes env-file content part of the startup surface.
+That ordering makes env files useful for local instrumentation toggles, test setup, and small bootstrap switches.
+It also means env-file content becomes part of the startup surface.
 A value loaded before a preload can affect code that runs before the entrypoint.

 Missing files split into two cases.